 NOTE: The popular Christmas Carol, The 12 days of Christmas is not related to THIS 12th day of Christmas, three Kings Day.
 To understand more about the 12th day of Christmas check out THIS POST.

-The gifts brought on Three Kings Day were symbolic gifts.
-The gold was given because Jesus was believed to be the King of the Jews.
+The gifts brought on Three Kings Day, January 6 were symbolic gifts.
+The gold was given because they believed Jesus to be the King of the Jews.
 Frankincense was for His divine nature.
-Lastly, Myrrh was a perfume used to embalm dead bodies.
+Last, Myrrh was a perfume used to embalm dead bodies.
 This gift foretold Jesus’ eventual suffering and death.
 It reminds us Jesus was human.

 Frankincense and Myrrh are essential oils available today.
-Do you have them, or know someone who does?
-Let your learner smell and feel them.
+Do you have them or know someone who does?
+Let your child smell and feel them.
 Learn about these oils and their uses today.
 See why they were considered great gifts!
 My links are for informational purposes only, These products are not intended to diagnose, treat, cure, or prevent any disease.

 Gold was the third gift brought by the Wise Men.
 Gold has always been a valuable item.
 Today we use it for jewelry and it is considered the best filling when you have a cavity!

 Would you like to Meet the kings?
-Homeschool Holiday has put together a little video so you can!
+I put together a little video so you can!

 Celebrating 3 Kings Day January 6th

 This cultural tradition is called: Rosca de reyes or Ring of the Kings.
-A figurine of the baby Jesus is sometimes hidden in the cake to represent the flight of the Holy Family.
+They sometimes hide a figurine of the baby Jesus in the cake to represent the flight of the Holy Family.
 Whoever finds the baby Jesus figurine is blessed and must take the figurine to the nearest church on February 2 (Candlemas Day).